3 Subspace (Draft)

 The far end We may go one step further and ponder where the bottom of subspace is located, and if the funnels ends up in a singularity, a depth in which all the reference points to our universe merge to one single point.
 In such a singularity space would be concentrated much like mass is concentrated in a single point in a mathematical model of a black hole.
 This is the point that Tom Paris would have arrived at in VOY: "Threshold" if we believe the fairy-tale of "infinite speed".
 But what if subspace actually doesn't reach down to such a singularity, if after passing a number of compressed layers its density drops again?
 This would be equivalent to approaching normal space again, yet on the "other side" of subspace.
 Passing through all subspace layers may take us to a parallel universe!
 This idea is illustrated in Fig. 3.4.
 It is undetermined how many parallel universes exist and which funnel leads to which universe.
 It may depend on when and how the parallel universe came to life.
 But basically it would be possible to have just one parallel universe like the one of TOS: "Mirror, Mirror", as well as an immense number like in TNG: "Parallels".

 Evidence for the existence of parallel universes accessible through subspace can be found in DS9: "Playing God" where the protouniverse started off as a subspace phenomenon.
-The strange realms within subspace like in TNG: "Where No One Has Gone Before", "Remember Me" and "Schisms" may be well regarded as either deep in subspace or already beyond the far end of subspace.
+The strange realms within subspace where fantasy becomes reality, like in TNG: "Where No One Has Gone Before" and "Remember Me", and perhaps also the aliens' inhabitable domain in "Schisms" may be well regarded as either deep in subspace or already beyond the far end of subspace.

 Fig. 3.4 Relative subspace model [Rüh]